domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Never boast -- you will eat your words.

-Short version: If anything in life is easy, you're doing it wrong.
-Long version: If anything in life is easy, you are either doing it sub-optimally or you have already learned how to do it optimally.
+If anything in life is easy, you're doing it wrong.
+(If anything in life is easy, you are either doing it sub-optimally or you have already learned how to do it optimally.)

 Strive for excellence.
 Whether you achieve it or not does not matter.